Demario Davis: 2018

 Davis became an unrestricted free agent in 2018 and received interest from multiple teams as he was considered to be the top linebacker available in free agency.
 Davis stated he intended to return to New York and considered the Jets his home.
 The Jets and Davis failed to reach an agreement and Davis claimed the Jets never officially made him contract offer, but it was possibly due to his asking price.
-On March 19, 2018, the New Orleans Saints signed Davis to a three-year, $24 million contract with $16 million guaranteed and a signing bonus of $9.20 million.
+On March 19, 2018, the Saints signed Davis to a three-year, $24 million contract with $16 million guaranteed and a signing bonus of $9.20 million.

-In Week 4, Davis recorded 11 tackles, two for a loss, and two sacks in a 33–18 win over the New York Giants, earning him NFC Defensive Player of the Week.
+In Week 4, Davis recorded 11 tackles, two for a loss, and two sacks in a 33–18 win over the New York Giants, earning him National Football Conference Defensive Player of the Week.

 2019

-In week 10 against the Atlanta Falcons, Davis recorded a team high 11 tackles and sacked Matt Ryan once in the 26–18 win.
+In Week 10 against the Atlanta Falcons, Davis recorded a team-high 11 tackles and sacked Matt Ryan once in the 26–18 win.
+He was ranked 67th by his fellow players on the NFL Top 100 Players of 2020.

 2020

 On September 12, 2020, Davis signed a three-year, $27 million contract extension with the Saints.

-In Week 1 against the Tampa Bay Buccaneers, Davis recorded his first sack of the season on Tom Brady in the 34–23 win.
-In the Week 3 against the Green Bay Packers, Davis sacked Aaron Rodgers in the 37–30 loss.
+In Week 1 against the Buccaneers, Davis recorded his first sack of the season on Tom Brady in the 34–23 win.
+In the Week 3 against the Packers, Davis sacked Aaron Rodgers in the 37–30 loss.

 In Week 10 against the San Francisco 49ers, Davis recorded a team high 12 tackles and sacked Nick Mullens once during the 27–13 win.
+He was ranked 64th by his fellow players on the NFL Top 100 Players of 2021.

+2021

+Davis appeared in and started 16 games for the Saints in the 2021 season.
+He finished with three sacks, 105 total tackles (75 solo), and seven passes defended.
+He was ranked 74th by his fellow players on the NFL Top 100 Players of 2022.

+2022

+On June 24, 2022, Davis signed a one-year contract extension with New Orleans.
+Davis played in all 17 games for the Saints, and was on the field for all 1,132 defensive snaps played by the team.
+In doing so, he became the only linebacker to do so in 2022, and the first to accomplish the feat since Jordan Hicks did so for the Arizona Cardinals in 2019.
+He was ranked 43rd by his fellow players on the NFL Top 100 Players of 2023.

+2023

+Davis started in all 17 games for the Saints in the 2023 season.
+He finished with 6.5 sacks, 121 total tackles (74 solo), four passes defended, one forced fumble, and one fumble recovery.

+2024

+On March 11, 2024, the Saints agreed to terms of Davis' contract, extending him through to 2025.
+Davis missed the first game of his career due to injury in week 4, with a hamstring malady causing him to be absent from a matchup against the Atlanta Falcons.